 - Record of immunisation (Prep)

 - A copy of the most recent school report (if later than that previously submitted)

-Should an offer of a place be made, parents formally indicate acceptance within the set time frame by completing the Contract of Enrolment form and paying the Enrolment Deposit ($750 per student.
-Refundable on request when leaving the College, and when all conditions of the Enrolment Contract have been met).
-A Foundation Levy is also payable on acceptance of enrolment at the College ($150 per student.
-Non-refundable).
+Should an offer of a place be made, parents formally indicate acceptance within the set time frame by completing the Contract of Enrolment form and paying the Enrolment Deposit ($750 per student).
+A Foundation Levy is also payable on acceptance of enrolment at the College ($150 per student).

 Please note that on formal acceptance of the offer as noted above, parents undertake to support the rules, regulations and programmes of work of the College as they may be determined from time to time, and are responsible for the payment of all fees and charges.